JonasV29/JonasV29/README.md

 # Hello 🤙

-My Name is Jonas Vitório, i'm from Brazil. 🇧🇷
+My Name is Jonas Vitório, i'm from Brazil.
 I'm a Computer Science and i'm studing since 2020
-I'm interested in applications front-end, security, database, and artificial intelligence 👨‍💻.
+I'm interested in applications front-end, security, database, and artificial intelligence.

 **Here are some ideas to get you started:

--💻 I’m currently learning in JavaScript,C/C++ and Java
+ - 👨‍💻I’m currently learning in JavaScript,C/C++ and Java
-- 🇺🇸 I have an intermediate english
+ - 💬I have an intermediate english